forrestxu123/Android-Framework-System-Design/quality/crash.md

 #### Uses registering crash signal handlers approach, By leveraging signal handlers, developers can inject their crash reporting logic to transmit the log to a monitoring service.
 This approach is valuable for addressing native crashes and adapting crash reporting to suit specific development needs.

 #### 1.2.4  Strategies to Prevent Crashes
+In this section, we'll In this section, we'll focus on coding best practices and a solutions to enhance stability.

 #### 1.2.4.1 Best Practise to Prevent Crashes
-In this section, we'll explore strategies to prevent crashes in Android apps and focus on coding best practices and workaround solutions to enhance stability.
-Solving crashes is very challenging; therefore, we recommend the following coding best practices.
 - Best Practise to Prevent Memory Issue: See section 1.1.3.
 - Input Validation: Ensure thorough validation of user inputs to prevent unexpected data from causing issues.
 - Handle Configuration Changes: Account for configuration changes (e.g., screen rotations) by properly handling the lifecycle events.